Using Emotion Nouns

 By resorting to (taking refuge in, to use buddhist language) such an IHXEN statement, we:

-We are all swimming in the particular psycho-cultural currents habits of the 21st Century world of
+We are all 'swimming' in the particular psycho-cultural currents of habit of the 21st Century world

-'normative' English.
-This means that the IHXEN root practice does not feel normal to us, which is
+of 'normative' English.
+This means that the IHXEN root practice does not feel normal to us, which

 expressing an emotion is by means of the "I am 'X adjectival phrase" format, IAXAP (which, for